Deseret Power Railway: History

 The railroad was built in 1983 by Railroad Builders of Englewood, Colorado.
-All rolling stock was trucked 90 miles via highway from Rifle, Colorado, the nearest point of the national rail network.
+All rolling stock was trucked 90 mi via highway from Rifle, Colorado, the nearest point of the national rail network.
 The railroad began operation in January 1984 as Deseret Western Railway owned by Western Fuels Utah (WFU).
 This joint company was owned 90% by the Deseret Generation & Transmission Cooperative, which operated the Bonanza Power Plant, and 10% by Western Fuels Association.
 Its task was to operate the Deserado Mine and transport the produced coal to the power plant.

 In October 1996, Deseret Generation & Transmission Cooperative bought the 10% share in WFU from Western Fuels Association and changed the name of WFU to Blue Mountain Energy.
 On September 1, 2001, Deseret Generation & Transmission Cooperative changed its name to Deseret Power Cooperative and at the same time the railroad changed its name to the current Deseret Power Railway.